 The energy and engagement around the 2018 International Conference on Family Planning in Kigali proved that investments in reproductive health and rights is a growing priority and the community has continued to evolve and innovate to help meet the the unmet need of women worldwide.
 Whether you attended in person or watched online, below are a few key items that you will connect you to a few key resources.

 If you’ve interacted with the Torchlight Collective, chances are you’ve met our very own Lindsay Menard-Freeman (or LMF as we call her in-house).
 Lindsay, who co-founded the Torchlight Collective in 2016, is known for her infectious laughter, natural warmth and signature curls.
-She’s often the public face of Torchlight, representing us at numerous meetings and public events, shepherding our big projects to completion, and always starting our team calls with, “how are you doing today as a human?”

 It’s that time of the year when you’re likely thinking about which organizations to donate to and also deluged with requests to give.
 At Torchlight, many of us have been on both sides of the giving spectrum - working as donors giving money and as nonprofits requesting donations.